nytlabs/streamtools/README.md

 * *--port=7070* - specify a port number to run on.
 Default is 7070.
 * *--domain=localhost* - if you're accessing streamtools through a URL that's not `localhost`, you need to specify it using this option.

+## How Streamtools works

+Streamtools' basic paradigm is straightforward: data flows from *blocks* through *connections* to other blocks.
+A block perfoms some operation on each message it recieves, and that operation is defined by the block's *type*.
+Each block has zero or more *rules* which define that block's behaviour.
+Each block has a set of named *routes* that can recieve data, emit data, or respond to queries.

+A block's rule can be set directly by double clicking on a block and typing in the rule manually.
+Alternatively, a block's rule can be set by sending an appropriately formed message to the block's `rule` route.

+You can connect blocks together, via their routes, using connections.
+You can connect to any inbound route, and so data flowing through streamtools can be used to set the rules of the blocks in the running pattern.

+We call a collection of connected blocks a *pattern*, and it is possible to export and import whole patterns from a running instance of streamtools.
+Together, these 5 concepts: blocks, rules, connections, routes and patterns form the basic vocabulary we use to talk about streamtools.

 # References